 AAHBL Teaching Stream Webcast: How do you teach ethics?

 The aim of this series is to share knowledge, approaches and techniques for teaching health law and ethics.
 Each webcast has a guest presenter and will be asked a series of questions about their approach to teaching health ethics and law.
-You can find the first of these, featuring Dr Hudson Birdsen here.
+Watch the following episodes with guest speakers:

 Hudson Birden was an Associate with the Sydney Health Ethics (formerly Centre for Values, Ethics, and the Law in Medicine (VELiM)) at the University of Sydney, one of the leading bioethics think tanks and research institutes in Australia, from 2012 until 2020.
 He has also